TrossenRobotics/interbotix_xsarms_docs/_sources/ros_interface/ros2.rst

 The Interbotix X-Series Arms are compatible with the following ROS 2 distributions and platforms:

 -   ROS 2 Galactic on Ubuntu Linux 20.04
--   ROS 2 Humble and Rolling on Ubuntu Linux 22.04
+-   ROS 2 Humble on Ubuntu Linux 22.04

 To install the Interbotix X-Series Arm packages for any of the distributions above, go to the :doc:`ROS 2 Software Setup Guide<ros2/software_setup>`.